rudidude86/gura-lang.github.io/documents/File-Operation.md

 <tr><td><code>issock</code></td><td></td></tr>
 </table>

-The code below shows an example that prints each filename and size of items under a directory `tb`.
+The code below shows an example that prints each filename and size of items under a directory `example`.

-    stats = path.dir('tb'):stat
+    stats = path.dir('example'):stat
     printf('%-16s %d\n', stats:*filename, stats:*size)

 ### {{ page.chapter }}.3.8.
 Directory in TAR Archive

+After importing `tar` module, you can get a list of items stored in a TAR archive file.
+The code below prints all the items stored in `example.tar.gz` by `path.walk()`.

+    println(path.walk('example.tar.gz/'))

+Note that you have to append a directory separator after the archive filename so that Path Manager recognize it as a container, not an ordinary file.

 An item in TAR archive file returns `tar.stat` instance that has following properties.